wy-ei/vue-filter/README.md

 #### mean

-return mean value of a array
+Return mean value of a array.

 ```
 {{ [1,2,3,4] | mean }} => 2.5